Haplogroup E-V38

 Haplogroup E-V38, also known as E1b1a-V38, is a major human Y-chromosome DNA haplogroup.
 E-V38 is primarily distributed in Africa.
 E-V38 has two basal branches, E-M329 and E-M2.
 (Note: E-M329 is formerly known as E1b1c and E1b1*) (Note: E-M2 is formerly known as E3a and E1b1a) E-M329 is a subclade mostly found in East Africa.
-E-M2 is the predominant subclade in West Africa, Central Africa, Southern Africa, and the region of African Great Lakes; it also occurs at moderate frequencies in North Africa, West Asia, and Southern Europe.
+E-M2 is the predominant subclade in West Africa, Central Africa, Southern Africa, and the region of African Great Lakes; it also occurs at low frequencies in North Africa, West Asia, and Southern Europe.

 Origins

 The discovery of two SNPs (V38 and V100) by Trombetta et al. (2011) significantly redefined the E-V38 phylogenetic tree.
 This led the authors to suggest that E-V38 may have originated in East Africa.
 V38 joins the West African-affiliated E-M2 and the Northeast African-affiliated E-M329 with an earlier common ancestor who, like E-P2, may have also originated in East Africa.
-The downstream SNP E-M180 may have originated in the humid south-central Saharan savanna/grassland of North Africa between 14,000 BP and 10,000 BP.
 According to Wood et al. (2005) and Rosa et al. (2007), such population movements changed the pre-existing population Y chromosomal diversity in Central, Southern, and Southeastern Africa, replacing the previous haplogroup frequencies (haplogroups A and B-M60) in these areas with the now dominant E1b1a1 lineages.
 Traces of earlier inhabitants, however, can be observed today in these regions via the presence of the Y DNA haplogroups A1a, A1b, A2, A3, and B-M60 that are common in certain populations, such as the Mbuti and Khoisan.
 Shriner et al. (2018) similarly suggests that haplogroup E1b1a-V38 traversed across the Green Sahara from east to west around 19,000 years ago, where E1b1a1-M2 may have subsequently originated in West Africa or Central Africa.
 Shriner et al. (2018) also traces this movement via sickle cell mutation, which likely originated during the Green Sahara period.